-This arrangement is conducted within the center now for the first time , succeeding the honorary position of artistic director, ongoing since 2009.
-The first artistic director appointed was Björn Roth, followed by Christoph Büchel, then Ráðhildur Ingadóttir and finally Gavin Morrison.
+The advisory panel succeeds the honorary position of artistic director, which had been in place since 2009.
+The first appointed artistic director was Björn Roth, followed by Christoph Büchel, Ráðhildur Ingadóttir and Gavin Morrison.

-An advisory panel is implemented within Skaftfell for a few reasons; to strengthen the dialogue and collaboration with the professional art sector and ever changing art field, as well as to fulfil one of the terms of Skaftfell’s primary funding contract with the East Iceland Association of Local Authorities and Seyðisfjörður Municipality, signed in June 2015, valid for 5 years.
+The advisory panel has been implemented for two main reasons: to strengthen the dialogue and collaboration with the professional art sector and ever-changing art field in Iceland and abroad, and to fulfill one of the terms of Skaftfell’s primary funding contract with the East Iceland Association of Local Authorities and Seyðisfjörður Municipality, signed in June 2015 and in 2020, which is valid for 5 years.

 Bjarki Bragason has for the past years been active in the professional art field in Iceland and abroad, and has some curating experience.
 He is a committed art researcher with some experience in teaching at a academic level and art management.
 Bjarki graduated with a masters from California Institute of the Arts, CalArts in Los Angeles and a bachelor´s degree from the Iceland Academy of the Arts, in 2005 he studied in Universität der Künste in Berlín.
 Currently Bjarki holds the position of assistant professor and programme director at the fine art department in the Iceland Academy of the Arts.